Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Application to

 which is $\approx 5.3\times 10^{21}\,{\rm G\,cm}^{2}$ for $a_*=1$, $\Gamma=3$, $\ell=0.5$, $s=0.6$, $\beta_{\rm eq}=1$.
 The flux threading the BH, Equation (\ref{phi_BH}) with $\dot M$ estimated as above from $L$, is

 where $M=8\msun$ was assumed for both ($\Phi\propto M$).
 At $\phi_{\rm BH}=50$ and the assumed parameters, the two fluxes are approximately equal for $a_*\approx 0.7$.
 We consider the close agreement of the above two estimates to be very remarkable.
 They are based on completely different physical considerations.
 Thus, our results are consistent with the jet being powered by the BH rotation and the accretion flow being magnetically arrested.
-In this case, the jet power is constrained by Equation (\ref{P_tot}).
-Then, a low value of $a_*$ would constrain $\Gamma$ to values lower than those implied by $P_{\rm j}\lesssim \dot M c^2$.
+In this case, the jet power is maximal and given by Equation (\ref{P_tot}).
+However, we have found that if pairs dominate in the jet, $P_{\rm j}\ll \dot M c^2$.
+This requires either $a_*\ll 1$, the magnetic field in the flow is weaker than that in a MAD, or that some assumption in the model with extraction of the BH rotation power, e.g., the ideal MHD, are not satisfied.